 Who we are

-NAC is a registered Community Interest Company (CIC), operating on a not-for-profit basis from the UK and accessible from anywhere in the world where there is internet connection.
+NAC is a registered Community Interest Company (CIC), operating on a not-for-profit basis from the UK and providing services worldwide.
 We are dedicated to the emotional and mental well-being of people with severe and profound intellectual disabilities.
 Our vision is for the emotional and mental health needs of children and adults with severe and profound intellectual disabilities to be recognised and cared for using evidence and neuroscience-based practices and approaches.
 What we do to work towards our vision is evidence-based and driven by our values.

 What we do